jorbDehmel/oak/README.md

 ## `acorn` Error Lookup

+The following table maps a **compile-mode** acorn call return value to its meaning.
+If `acorn` executes its result via the `-E` flag, it will return the return value of that execution, no matter what.

 Code | Meaning
 -----|-----------------
  0   | Success
  2   | Runtime error caught
  3   | Unknown error caught
+ 7   | Failed to create test suite file
  10  | Aborted Acorn update or install

+Most compile-time errors will have meaningful descriptions in their outputs, and thus do not return different values.

 ## `acorn` Error Classes